Latin America Frequently Asked Questions

 The only forms of payment for onboard purchases such as gear and gratuities are credit cards and cash (Costa Rican Colones or U.S. Dollars).

-● The currency used in Costa Rica is Colones.
+● The currency used in Costa Rica is Colones, but the U.S. Dollar is widely accepted.

 ● The currency used in Colombia is Colombian peso.